About Azure Migrate

 What happens after assessment?

-After you've assessed on-premises machines for migration with the Azure Migrate service, you can use a couple of tools to perform the migration:
+After you've assessed on-premises machines, you can use a couple of tools to perform the migration:

-Azure Database Migration: If your on-premises machines are running a database such as SQL Server, MySQL, or Oracle, you can use the Azure Database Migration Service to migrate them to Azure.
-Learn more.
+- Azure Database Migration: If on-premises machines are running a database such as SQL Server, MySQL, or Oracle, you can use the Azure Database Migration Service to migrate them to Azure.